EU's Van Rompuy warns Cameron over sensitive budget issues

 But beyond trying to keep Cameron from muddying the waters, Van Rompuy also faces a battle to try to convince the European Commission and several euro zone member states that having a separate budget for them is a good idea.

 The fund could be used to help a country such as Spain, which has unemployment of 25 percent and is struggling to reinvigorate growth.
-In exchange for budget rigour, the pan-eurozone fund could provide targeted assistance.
+In exchange for budget rigor, the pan-euro zone fund could provide targeted assistance.

 While economically it may make sense, politically it is likely to prove challenging to convince all 17 countries that they need to pay more into a fund they hope they never need.